researchspace/researchspace/README.md

 ## Running the ResearchSpace in Development Mode

-2. Compile and initialise the some files using SBT in batch mode
+1. Compile and initialise the files using SBT in batch mode
-6. Configure the platform to use this Blazegraph instance as its default repository
+2. Configure the platform to use a local Blazegraph instance as its default repository
-8. Start the SBT build environment in interactive mode.
+3. Start the SBT build environment in interactive mode.

-Enter the following into your terminal (for Linx and Mac):
+Enter the following into your terminal (for Linux and Mac):

 ```sh
 mkdir -p runtime/config && echo "sparqlEndpoint=http://localhost:10080/blazegraph/sparql" >> runtime/config/environment.prop